amney24/stackoverflow/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was interestestedd in using Stack Overflow data from 2017 to better understand:

 1. How other developers suggested breaking into the field (what education to pursue)?
 2. What factors about an individual contributed to salary?